plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 My thoughts on how to write this in a more object-oriented way would be something like the code snippets below.
 By annotating the Cart class as @Scope("provided"), Spring will create a new instance for it whenever requested.
-The method annotated with @Lookup will be used to create does instance.
+The method annotated with @Lookup will be used to create that instance.
 It does feels a little scary having state on classes managed by Spring.

 In this simple example the previous solution is probably preferable.
 In fact we could have skipped the